NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 You should then see the lower LED on the back of the unit turn on, the hotspot will now take up to 5 minutes to configure for it’s first boot.

+The upper light will turn on when it is ready to continue for configuration.

 If you have connected it to a wired ethernet connection this process may take slightly longer as it’ll also perform firmware updates as soon as it gets a connection to the internet.

 ## Configuring Your Nebra Indoor Hotspot